pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 10.6
+- Elasticsearch 7 support has been deprecated, elasticsearch 8 supported was added.

 ## 10.5.8
 - [Nginx] Static pages nginx config has been updated to fix the issue for home static page generation. please adapt the following configuration:
 ```nginx